13 Free and Effective Ways to Manage Your Stress Right Now

 If you’re struggling to sleep at night, try these tricks:

 - No screen time for an hour before bed.

 - Limit your caffeine intake earlier in the day.

 - Don’t drink alcohol before you go to bed.

 - Write down what’s bothering you.

-Caitlin Constantine is the deputy managing editor for The Penny Hoarder.
+Caitlin Constantine is a former editor for The Penny Hoarder.